-As a policy maker, you can choose to be less prescriptive and give discretion to regulated parties on how they can act.
+As a policy adviser, you can recommend less prescriptive approaches and give discretion to regulated parties on how they can act.
 Principles-based regulation allows maximum flexibility among affected groups as to how they achieve compliance.
-For example, where a market operates inefficiently, light touch regulation might lay down rules for the participants on how to agree on prices.
-More heavy-handed regulation might involve government determining the price itself.
+For example, where there are multiple ways to achieve the outcomes, principles based regulation may be appropriate to encourage innovation and provide options and opportunities to regulated parties.